Pustalorc/Pustalorc.github.io/index.md

 //-->
 </script><div id="countbox"></div>

-Rocket Remote - A plugin that works like an API for external programs to hook up with the unturned servers.
+Rocket Remote - A plugin that works like a communications API for external programs to hook up with the unturned servers.

 Rocket Trading - A plugin that allows players to trade items with eachother without having to be near themselves.